-- (c) Lifetime Learning Credit. - (1) Per taxpayer credit.
+(c) Lifetime Learning Credit.

+(1) Per taxpayer credit.

-The Lifetime Learning Credit for any taxpayer for any taxable year is an amount equal to 20 percent of so much of the qualified tuition and related expenses paid by the taxpayer during the taxable year (for education furnished during any academic period beginning in such taxable year) as does not exceed \$10,000 (\$5,000 in the case of taxable years beginning before January 1, 2003).
+The Lifetime Learning Credit for any taxpayer for any taxable year is an amount equal to 20 percent of so much of the qualified tuition and related expenses paid by the taxpayer during the taxable year (for education furnished during any academic period beginning in such taxable year) as does not exceed \$10,000.

-- (2) Special rules for determining expenses. - (A) Coordination with Hope Scholarship.
-The qualified tuition and related expenses with respect to an individual who is an eligible student for whom a Hope Scholarship Credit under subsection (a)(1) is allowed for the taxable year shall not be taken into account under this subsection. - (B) Expenses eligible for Lifetime Learning Credit.
-For purposes of paragraph (1), qualified tuition and related expenses shall include expenses described in subsection (f)(1) with respect to any course of instruction at an eligible educational institution to acquire or improve job skills of the individual. - (d) Limitation based on modified adjusted gross income. - (1) In general.
+(2) Special rules for determining expenses.

+(A) Coordination with American Opportunity Tax Credit.
+The qualified tuition and related expenses with respect to an individual who is an eligible student for whom a American Opportunity Tax Credit under subsection (a)(1) is allowed for the taxable year shall not be taken into account under this subsection.

+(B) Expenses eligible for Lifetime Learning Credit.
+For purposes of paragraph (1), qualified tuition and related expenses shall include expenses described in subsection (f)(1) with respect to any course of instruction at an eligible educational institution to acquire or improve job skills of the individual.

+(d) Limitations based on modified adjusted gross income.